cbonnalie/tcss460-web-api/README.md

     - Created route, documentation, and testing for updaing a book's rating(s).
 - Noah
     - Created route, documentation, and testing for pagination (both cursor and offset)

 ### Meetings

+All meetings in the beta sprint were held remotely.
+Asynchronous communication was held throughout the week when needed.

+### Comments

+## Production Sprint

+### Contribution

+- Christian
+    - Finalized documentation and unit tests.
+    - Surprise database error troubleshooting.
+- Kaleb
+    - Created route, documentation, and testing for deleting a user.
+    - Surprise database error troubleshooting.
+- Mark
+    - Created route, documentation, and testing for deleting a book by isbn.
+- Noah
+    - Created route, documentation, and testing for deleting a range of books by author.

+### Meetings